RiverPark Advisors LLC Sells 821 Shares of Zoetis Inc. (NYSE:ZTS)

-RiverPark Advisors LLC trimmed its position in Zoetis Inc. (NYSE:ZTS – Free Report) by 11.6% during the 4th quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 6,266 shares of the company’s stock after selling 821 shares during the quarter.
-RiverPark Advisors LLC’s holdings in Zoetis were worth $1,237,000 at the end of the most recent reporting period.
+RiverPark Advisors LLC lessened its position in shares of Zoetis Inc. (NYSE:ZTS – Free Report) by 11.6% in the 4th quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 6,266 shares of the company’s stock after selling 821 shares during the quarter.
+RiverPark Advisors LLC’s holdings in Zoetis were worth $1,237,000 as of its most recent SEC filing.

-Other institutional investors have also added to or reduced their stakes in the company.
-Cary Street Partners Investment Advisory LLC raised its stake in shares of Zoetis by 7.4% in the third quarter.
-Cary Street Partners Investment Advisory LLC now owns 93,735 shares of the company’s stock valued at $16,308,000 after acquiring an additional 6,457 shares during the period.
-Peak Financial Advisors LLC purchased a new stake in Zoetis in the 4th quarter worth about $2,776,000.
-BLB&B Advisors LLC lifted its stake in Zoetis by 1.9% in the third quarter.
-BLB&B Advisors LLC now owns 60,872 shares of the company’s stock worth $10,591,000 after purchasing an additional 1,107 shares during the last quarter.
-Ronald Blue Trust Inc. boosted its position in shares of Zoetis by 5.4% during the third quarter.
-Ronald Blue Trust Inc. now owns 6,216 shares of the company’s stock valued at $1,070,000 after buying an additional 317 shares during the period.
-Finally, Advisor Partners II LLC grew its stake in shares of Zoetis by 4.0% during the third quarter.
-Advisor Partners II LLC now owns 24,068 shares of the company’s stock valued at $4,187,000 after buying an additional 922 shares during the last quarter.
-Hedge funds and other institutional investors own 89.47% of the company’s stock.
+A number of other large investors have also added to or reduced their stakes in the company.
+Evermay Wealth Management LLC increased its position in Zoetis by 439.3% during the first quarter.
+Evermay Wealth Management LLC now owns 151 shares of the company’s stock valued at $25,000 after acquiring an additional 123 shares during the last quarter.
+Nelson Van Denburg & Campbell Wealth Management Group LLC grew its holdings in Zoetis by 430.8% during the 1st quarter.
+Nelson Van Denburg & Campbell Wealth Management Group LLC now owns 138 shares of the company’s stock valued at $26,000 after purchasing an additional 112 shares during the last quarter.
+Worth Asset Management LLC purchased a new stake in Zoetis in the 1st quarter worth about $26,000.
+VisionPoint Advisory Group LLC bought a new stake in Zoetis in the second quarter worth about $29,000.
+Finally, Moisand Fitzgerald Tamayo LLC boosted its position in shares of Zoetis by 105.5% during the third quarter.
+Moisand Fitzgerald Tamayo LLC now owns 187 shares of the company’s stock valued at $33,000 after buying an additional 96 shares during the period.
+Institutional investors own 89.47% of the company’s stock.

-Zoetis (NYSE:ZTS – Get Free Report) last posted its earnings results on Tuesday, February 13th.
-The company reported $1.24 earnings per share (EPS) for the quarter, missing the consensus estimate of $1.32 by ($0.08).
-The company had revenue of $2.21 billion during the quarter, compared to analysts’ expectations of $2.19 billion.
+Zoetis (NYSE:ZTS – Get Free Report) last issued its quarterly earnings data on Tuesday, February 13th.
+The company reported $1.24 earnings per share for the quarter, missing analysts’ consensus estimates of $1.32 by ($0.08).
+The company had revenue of $2.21 billion for the quarter, compared to the consensus estimate of $2.19 billion.
 Zoetis had a net margin of 27.43% and a return on equity of 51.25%.
-Zoetis’s revenue for the quarter was up 8.5% on a year-over-year basis.
-During the same quarter last year, the firm earned $1.15 EPS.
-As a group, analysts expect that Zoetis Inc. will post 5.8 EPS for the current fiscal year.
+Zoetis’s revenue for the quarter was up 8.5% compared to the same quarter last year.
+During the same period in the previous year, the business earned $1.15 EPS.
+On average, sell-side analysts predict that Zoetis Inc. will post 5.8 earnings per share for the current fiscal year.

 Zoetis Dividend Announcement

 The company also recently announced a quarterly dividend, which will be paid on Tuesday, June 4th.
-Shareholders of record on Friday, April 19th will be paid a $0.432 dividend.
+Investors of record on Friday, April 19th will be given a dividend of $0.432 per share.
 The ex-dividend date is Thursday, April 18th.
-This represents a $1.73 annualized dividend and a yield of 1.03%.
-Zoetis’s dividend payout ratio (DPR) is 34.12%.
+This represents a $1.73 dividend on an annualized basis and a yield of 1.03%.
+Zoetis’s payout ratio is 34.12%.

 About Zoetis